jeturcotte/raw_dwarf_meat/README.md

   * added 'thrush' family of birds in this manner
     * added ROBIN, DUSKY THRUSH, and VEERY species and their corresponding nonhumanoid variations

-note: there is currently a bug with their descriptions wherein their beak color is failing to be described.
-Anyone know why?

 ## version 0.1.3 ~~ 'feldspar'

 * added FELDSPAR (which is a primary constituent of most ROCK but also a mineral unto itself (like quartz or mica, etc))